 Making programmes more commercially integrated enables us to have a more sustained impact.
 However, it does not make the challenge of measuring livelihoods impact any easier.
 This year, we partnered with CARE International to review how we apply social impact KPIs to existing initiatives, and how we can integrate the most useful KPIs into existing measurement systems.
 We piloted this approach in Colombia, India and Peru.
 In Africa, we developed a new technology platform to collect data on impact KPIs for our smallholder farming programmes, and to share critical agricultural data with farmers.

 We define corporate social investment (CSI) as ‘a contribution or investment of cash, knowledge, employee time and equipment to people or communities to enable them to flourish and help sustain the environment in which we can be a successful business’.

 This definition does not include investment in programmes combating abuse the harmful use of alcohol undertaken by our businesses; the provision of HIV/Aids testing or managed healthcare programmes for our employees; or the procurement of materials or services from smallholder farmers working on our enterprise development programmes.
 Investment in these three areas is funded and managed separately as they relate so closely to our core operations and the overall responsible running of our business.

 We also recognise that micro, small and medium-sized enterprises are critical to economic growth in many of the communities and markets in which we operate.
 It is in our interest to nurture and support these businesses as we seek to create thriving and prosperous communities.
 We do this in many ways, including investing in new ideas, promoting entrepreneurship and fostering skills development through our programmes around the world.

-In the year ended 31 March 2014, SABMiller invested US$32.3 million in its Corporate Social Investment (CSI) programmes.
-This equates to 0.6% of our pre-tax profit and is a small decrease since last year (2013: 0.7%).
+In the year ended 31 March 2016, SABMiller invested US$28 million in its CSI programmes.
+This equates to 0.6% of our pre-tax profit.